TobiasBielefeld/Simple-Brick-Games/README.md

 I tried to make it easy to add more subgames in this app.

 # Description
-This game immitates the good old low cost handhelds
+This game imitates the good old low cost handhelds

 * 14 different mini games
 * customizable background, buttons and textures